mechrisfior/obsid/+ Atlas/The Fourth Way MOC.md

 # [[Gurdjieff's Path for New Students]]

-Welcome, new student.
-Here is a comprehensive list of concepts and practices you must explore and understand to progress on the path of the Fourth Way.
+Welcome, Here is a comprehensive list of concepts and practices you must explore and understand to progress on the path of the Fourth Way.

 ## Foundational Concepts
 - [[Self-Remembering]]